Summer Days: Remake

 News alluding to a remake or sequel of Summer Days called Shiny Summer Days surfaced on August 26, 2011, when 0verflow announced via their blog that support for Summer Days was being discontinued.
 Days later on August 31, the company began its first promotion for the new game, selling brand T-shirts which reportedly sold out on September 16.
 Promotions continued with the attendance of Dream Party 2011 in Tokyo on October 3, where 0verflow sold brand phone cards and ornaments, T-shirts and dakimakura cases.
 The game's official website went live on December 1, revealing the new story and characters, two making first appearances.
 A day later on December 2, 0verflow announced that retailers would begin accepting pre-orders on December 15, followed by a public release of the game's opening on December 6 and a subsequent promo on December 16.

 On February 2, 2012, a public trial of Shiny Days was released for download.
 Eight days later on February 10, 0verflow announced that the game had been postponed from its original launch date to sometime in late April.
 The company followed up this announcement on March 12, stating that a more specific date would be posted in the next couple of days.
 The date change was announced on Nico Nico Douga as April 27.

-Shiny Days received a North American release on September 29, 2015 through JAST USA, with translation by former fan translation group Sekai Project.
-However, JAST USA announced that sex scenes involving the characters Kokoro and her classmate will be removed from the North American version of the game, due to the possibility of these scenes being considered child pornography, which is a federal crime in the United States.
+Shiny Days received a North American release on September 29, 2015, through JAST USA, with translation by former fan translation group Sekai Project.
+However, JAST USA announced that sex scenes involving the underage character Kokoro and Makoto will be removed from the North American version of the game, due to the possibility of these scenes being considered child pornography, which is a federal crime in the United States.
 These scenes can be added back via a patch that was made available for download three months after the game's initial release, though.
-The game was JAST's first new release from the School Days franchise since their School Days HQ release in October 2012.